carriegale2710/employee-creator/README.md

 ## Future Goals

-- What are the immediate features you'd add given more time / ideas parking lot:
+What are the immediate features you'd add given more time / ideas parking lot:

-- Find employee by id
+- Add API Pagination (with findAll(Pageable pageable) from JpaRepository)
-- Search Bar (find by name match)
+- Search Bar (find by name match with query params)
+- Login and authentication service/security (for personal/sensitive data access) - Context API in frontend

 ## Learning Curves - What did you struggle with?

-- What?
+What?
 Why?
 How?

 - Setting up Github Actions was a bit tricky in terms of config.
 Too many commits to test it.

 ---

 ## Licensing Details

-- What type of license are you releasing this under?
+What type of license are you releasing this under?

 ---

 ## Related projects, reimplementations

-- link client app README here later
+Link client app README here later

 ---

 ## Appendix

+misc. info